bevyengine/rfcs/rfcs/min-relations.md

 # Feature Name: `min-relations`

-// FIXME
-// Make sure to talk about these:
-// - Reverse relations.
-// - Or support for target filters.

 ## Summary

 Relations allow users to create logical connection between entities.
 Each source entity can have multiple kinds of relations, each with their own data, and multiple relations of the same kind pointing to a different target entity.